 What are the Natural Gas Odorization Regulations?

-As a natural gas odorizer manufacturer, we are often asked, “What are the natural gas odorization regulations?”
+We manufacture natural gas odorizers and occasionally are asked, “What are the natural gas odorization regulations?”
 Plain and simple, in the U.S., any odorless gas within a distribution or transmission line (exceptions noted in the rules*) must contain odorant at the level of 20% or 1/5 the lower explosive limit so that a person with a normal sense of smell can detect it.
 Read more >

 Measures to Keep Safe from Gas Leaks

 Without the first alert detection of smell, those with smell disorders need to be proactive.
 Here are some tips to help anticipate and neutralize issues before they become a significant problem.